louis-cf-lin/GI-mathematical-modelling/log.md

 ### Tuesday

 Streamlined the code for readibility and easier parameterisation.
 Can now output multiple plots of voltage over time for different parameter values.
-Plots below are of 20 uniformly distributed parameter values.
+Plots below are of 20 uniformly distributed parameter values for one variable while keeping the other two constant at default value.
+Frequencies are taken at steady state (i.e. after 10 minutes (600,000s)) of simulation for a period of 60 seconds (600,000s to 660,000s).

 **Changing $\beta$:**
 ![alt text](./Figures/beta%20vs%20freq.png)